Shinya Nakano: 250cc & 500cc/MotoGP World Championship

-For 2001 the Tech 3 team moved up to the 500cc World Championship, which would eventually become MotoGP in 2002.
+For 2001, the Tech 3 team moved up to the 500cc World Championship, which would eventually become MotoGP in 2002.
 Despite having semi-works machinery, Nakano only managed to finish fifth in the championship.
 Nakano started 2002 on a 500cc two-stroke machine, but the team was able to provide the newer 990cc four-stroke by the end of the season.
 2003 was less successful prompting a move to Kawasaki for 2004.

 Kawasaki suffered a disastrous debut year with Garry McCoy and Andrew Pitt, before the team improved with Nakano on board.
 The team's first podium came at the 2004 Japanese Grand Prix and two seasons of consistent results earned him a pair of 10th place championship finishes.
-In 2006 Nakano was able to produce strong qualifying runs but less competitive races, a trait of the Bridgestone tyres.
+In 2006, Nakano was able to produce strong qualifying runs but less competitive races, a trait of the Bridgestone tyres.
 Two jump-start penalties did not help Nakano's results.
 At the 2006 Australian Grand Prix, Nakano started on the front row and lead the early laps, before switching to wet tyres too late and not being competitive on them.

-For 2007 Nakano joined Konica Minolta Honda.
+For 2007, Nakano joined Konica Minolta Honda.
 Results were thin in 2007, with only a handful of top 10 qualifying and race results.
 Rumors began that Nakano might make the move to the highly competitive World Superbike Championship for the 2008 season.
 However, Nakano ultimately joined Fausto Gresini's MotoGP team, replacing Toni Elías.
-Bringing experience with Bridgestone tyres and Honda bikes, he had a solid if unspectacular season, scoring more points in the first half of 2008 than in the whole of 2007.
+Bringing experience with Bridgestone tyres and Honda bikes, he had a solid season, scoring more points in the first half of 2008 than in the whole of 2007.
 At Brno, Nakano was given the factory spring-valve Honda RC212V, beginning a string of greatly improved results.
 Nakano left the Gresini team at the end of the 2008 season, following the team's decision to sign Alice Ducati rider Toni Elías for 2009.